Funding Your Divorce

 You may be able to negotiate a bank loan so your solicitor is paid as usual during the case.
 Some banks will fund your costs if you undertake to repay them out of your financial settlement.
-They may also agree to ‘roll up’ the interest payments into the final payment.
+Banks may also agree to ‘roll up’ the interest payments into the final payment.
 This means the repayment isn’t made until the case is over.
-This is not unusual and there are a few banks that specialise in this type of funding.
+There are a few banks that specialise in this type of funding.
 Your solicitor will be able to advise you.

 It is possible to apply to the court for an order to make funds available out of your spouse’s income.
-There are ingenious ways of doing this, such as an award of backdated maintenance, but of course the income or capital has to be available in the first place.
+There are ingenious ways of doing this, such as an award of backdated maintenance.
+However, the income or capital has to be available in the first place.

-The court will not make an order for payment of legal costs out of the other party’s income unless there is absolutely no other way of having the costs paid.
-Evidence must be produced to that effect and that must include the solicitors of the applicant refusing to enter into a ‘Sears Tooth’ agreement.
+The court will not make an order for payment of legal costs out of the other party’s income unless there is absolutely no other way.
+Evidence must be produced to that effect.
+This must include the solicitors of the applicant refusing to enter into a ‘Sears Tooth’ agreement.

 A Sears Tooth agreement is a deed signed by a client and their solicitor.
 When such an agreement is made, the solicitor agrees to fund the case.
-The client assigns part of the capital settlement to the solicitors to cover the client’s costs, as agreed or assessed by the court.
+The client assigns part of the capital settlement to the solicitors to cover the client’s costs.
+This is then agreed or assessed by the court.

-If such an agreement is signed by the client and witnessed by an independent solicitor and a dispute about it comes up in the future, it will be upheld by a court.
+A Sears Tooth agreement is signed by the client and witnessed by an independent solicitor.
+If a dispute about it comes up in the future, it will be upheld by a court.
 A lump sum settlement awarded in a divorce can be legally assigned in this way.

 Once the Sears Tooth agreement has been signed, it must be disclosed to the court and to the other party in the case.

 Not many solicitors will take on such agreements.
 It is a gamble for them, especially if the case itself poses a risk.
-Furthermore, under such on an agreement the solicitors must fund the disbursements [expenditure] in the case.
-These include court fees, surveyors’ fees and barristers’ fees.
+Furthermore, under such an agreement, the solicitors must fund the disbursements [expenditure] in the case.
+Disbursements include court fees, surveyors’ fees and barristers’ fees.
 Should something go wrong, then the solicitors will be left out of pocket.